ClementNerma/LRVM/docs/Architecture.md

 The "upper bits" of a register refer its 16 strongest bits, while its "lower bits" refer to its 16 weakest ones.

-The `{H}` notation after an instruction's name indicates it requires to be in supervisor mode (otherwise an exception is raised).
+The `{S}` notation after an instruction's name indicates it requires to be in supervisor mode (otherwise an exception is raised).

 #### Reading hardware informations